Linaro/vixl/README.md

 been tested using GCC on AArch64 Debian, GCC and Clang on amd64 Ubuntu systems.

-To run the linter stage of the tests, the following software is also required:
+To run the linter and code formatting stages of the tests, the following software is also required:

  1. Git
  2. [Google's `cpplint.py`][cpplint]
+ 3. clang-format-3.6

 Refer to the 'Usage' section for details.